kashish1503/Chat-Bot/README.md

 # Corpus Q&A Tool

-The **Corpus Q&A Tool** is a system designed to answer complex natural language questions by retrieving and evaluating the most relevant passages from a large corpus of text, and optionally querying a language model such as ChatGPT to generate final answers.
+The **Corpus Q&A Tool** is a system designed to answer complex questions by retrieving and evaluating the most relevant passages from a large corpus of text, and optionally querying a language model such as ChatGPT to generate final answers.

 ## Overview